khalidgxg/brooder-doc/docs/workflows/shared/transactions.md

 # Transaction History

 This workflow allows a user, either a Customer or a Provider, to retrieve a paginated list of their financial transactions.
+These transactions reflect all movements of funds within their [Wallet](./wallets), often resulting from actions in the [Order Management](./orders-management) workflow.

 ## Endpoint